Today, we’re continuing to forge new paths with industry-leading innovation to deliver a cutting-edge SDN experience.

 It connects you faster and further

-TPN users can now access SaaS and IaaS providers such as Google, Oracle, Salesforce, VMWare and SAP, to name just a few.
 “It’s an unprecedented offering for our customers because of the level of integration we’ve achieved – this is a significant change in customer experience, providing access to cloud providers in near-instant time via a simple setup.
 For our users, that means a much faster, simpler and richer experience,” explains Martin.

-With 60+ cloud service providers and 36 programmable points of presence around the world, supported by 2,000 IP points of presence, TPN now has greater flexibility to support the diverse cloud connectivity of modern businesses.
+With access to 60+ cloud service providers and 36 programmable points of presence around the world, supported by 2,000 IP points of presence, TPN now has greater flexibility to support the diverse cloud connectivity of modern businesses.

 “One of the exciting things about the ECX Fabric integration is that you now have more building blocks to work with,” says Martin.
 “For example, you can easily build a connection into the cloud through ECX Fabric and another direct connection to quickly create a redundant and resilient solution.”